-Home > Division of Academic Success and eLearning > eLearning > General Suggestions
+Home > Academic Divisions > Division of eLearning > General Suggestions

 Don't let 'distance' prevent participation, and use the technology to its full advantage.

 -Billy Morris, Associate Professor of Geology

 -Amelia Billingsley, former Professor of Development Studies

 Do not take the class if you are not a self-starter!

 -Dr. Catherine King, Associate Professor of Physical Education

 One of the things that I think would be helpful for students who are taking these special courses would be for them to obtain a calendar.
 Place this in a prominent place and mark off certain days that they would need to complete a segment of their lessons.
 By establishing a target date to complete their studies, they would be more likely to complete the course.
 Procrastination leads only to failure, be it in coursework or in life!
 I'm still working on my own "I'll do that tomorrow" self.

 -Mary Rhinehart, Former Instructor of Nursing

 Do not be afraid to ask for clarification on assignments or course material.
 An instructor who knows a student is trying will be more than happy to assist the student.
 If you do not ask for help, the instructor has no way of knowing you are having difficulty until the tests are scored - which can be too late!